Debt Relief Order (DRO)

 - No monthly payments while it’s active

-- Much cheaper than bankruptcy
+- Much cheaper than bankruptcy - it's free!

 Cons

-- Appears on the public Insolvency Register for the 12 months
+- Appears on the Public Insolvency Register

 - Your credit file is affected for 6 years